-In the development of the FFY 2025-2029 TIP, the MPO formally solicited projects for FFY 2025 funding for the first time.
-It funded XXX of transit projects across FFYs 2025 and 2026, and continued to set aside funding for future application cycles with \$5 million in FFY 2026 and \$6.5 annually between FFY 2027 and 2029.
-The MPO also programmed approximately \$8.3 million in investments towards the state of good repair of operations facilities for CATA and MWRTA, new bus fleet procurements at CATA and MWRTA in FFYs 2025 and 2026.
+During the development of the FFYs 2025-29 TIP, the MPO formally solicited transit projects as candidates for funding.
+The MPO programmed funding for 11 transit projects in FFYs 2025 and 2026, and continued to set aside funding for future application cycles with \$5 million in FFY 2026 and \$6.5 annually between FFY 2027 and 2029.
+The MPO also programmed approximately \$8.3 million in investments towards the state of good repair of operations facilities for CATA and MWRTA, and new bus fleet procurements at CATA and MWRTA in FFYs 2025 and 2026.
 The MPO will continue to work with MassDOT and the region's transit agencies to support this program in order to:

-- bring assets (including those covered by the TAM performance measures) into a state of good repair; - · modernize transit system assets; - improve safety-critical, operations-critical, or climate-sensitive assets; - · incorporate resilience elements into transit projects; and - · improve pedestrian elements at transit stations.
+- bring assets (including those covered by the TAM performance measures) into a state of good repair; - modernize transit system assets; - improve safety-critical, operations-critical, or climate-sensitive assets; - incorporate resilience elements into transit projects; and - improve pedestrian elements at transit stations.